Chris Garten

 Chris Garten is an American politician.
-Garten was first elected in November 2018 to represent District 45 in the Indiana Senate, and was re-elected for a second term in November 2022.
-In August 2022, he was appointed Majority Floor Leader.
+Garten was first elected in November 2018 to represent District 45 in the Indiana Senate and served as Majority Floor Leader from 2022 to 2026.
 He is a member of the Republican Party.

 Early life and education

 Garten was raised in Scottsburg, Indiana, and graduated from Scottsburg Senior High School in 2000.
 He attended Indiana University Southeast, but his college education was interrupted by his military service.
 In August 2023, he completed his undergraduate studies and earned his bachelor's degree through Indiana University Southeast's degree reclamation program.

 Military service

-Garten served his country as a United States Marine between 2001 and 2021, which included two combat tours in Iraq.
-He was a Gunnery Sergeant, Platoon Commander and Scout Patrol Leader.
+Garten served in the United States Marine Corps Reserve for 14 years with broken time between 2001 and 2021, which included two combat tours in Iraq.
+He separated from the service as a gunnery sergeant.
+At various times he held the billet of platoon commander and scout patrol leader.

 Career

 In 2007, shortly after returning home from his second deployment, Garten founded Signature Countertops, Inc. in Jeffersonville, Indiana, and remains the company's owner and president.